Neewtonium/Intrusion-Detection-Prevention-System/README.md

 Advanced Intrusion Detection and Prevention System for Host Security

-Silent Thunder IDPS is a powerful Host-Based Intrusion Detection and Prevention System (HIDS) designed to monitor, detect, and prevent unauthorized activities on a system.
+Incognito IDPS is a powerful Host-Based Intrusion Detection and Prevention System (HIDS) designed to monitor, detect, and prevent unauthorized activities on a system.
 It combines real-time file system monitoring, network surveillance, and process tracking with an AI-powered anomaly detection engine to identify potential threats before they escalate.

 **🔥 Key Features**